robojumper/DarkestDungeonSaveEditor/README.md

 ## Building

 The application uses Gradle to build.
 You can build a complete jar file using `gradlew fatJar`.
 The jar file can be found as `build/libs/DDSaveReader.jar`.

-If you are using the spreadsheets service, you can instead add the `client_secret.json` to `src/main/resources` and build with `gradlew fatJar -PincludeSecret`.
+If you are using the spreadsheets service, you can add the `client_secret.json` to `src/main/resources` and build with `gradlew fatJar -PincludeSecret`.
 This will include the id and secret in the jar file so you don't need to add a separate `client_secret.json` to the file system, just make sure you don't accidentally give this jar to anyone else as this would incur the risk of API Key abuse.

 ## Download